PaperMC/docs/docs/paper/how-to/anti-xray.md

 Especially on the client side, `engine-mode: 1` is much less computationally intensive, while `engine-mode: 2` may work better to prevent Xray.
 With `engine-mode: 1`, only ores that are completely covered by solid blocks will be hidden.
 Ores exposed to air in caves, or water from a lake will not be hidden.
-With `engine-mode: 2`, all ores will be hidden, including those exposed to air.
+With `engine-mode: 2`, fake ores obstruct the view to real blocks.
+If `air` is added to `hidden-blocks`, `engine-mode: 2` will effectively hide all ores, even those exposed to air.

 :::caution Anti-Xray Bypasses